 Response In response, DEQ removed "as determined by DEQ in its discretion."

-Comment OAR 340-230-0500(5)(b) and (c): These provisions reference the New Source Performance Standards (NSPS) and DEQ's adoption of the Federal emission guidelines, which have not yet been approved by EPA, where as the Subpart DDDD exemption references the NSPS and the corresponding federal emission guideline.
+Comment OAR 340-230-0500(5)(b) and (c): These provisions reference the New Source Performance Standards and DEQ's adoption of the Federal emission guidelines, which have not yet been approved by EPA, whereas the Subpart DDDD exemption references the NSPS and the corresponding federal emission guideline.
 Because EPA has not determined that the applicability criteria in DEQ's rules for municipal waste combustion units and medical incineration units are consistent with the current emission guidelines, these exemptions should not reference DEQ's rules.
 If DEQ is concerned that existing sources are not "regulated under" the federal emission guidelines until the rules are adopted by the state, DEQ could instead state "meet the applicability criteria in [NSPS] or [federal emission guideline]."

 DEQ received 1 comment in this category from commenter 1 listed in the Commenter section below.